FoxDenHome/core/README.md

 # FoxDen core

+## TODO IMMEDIATE

+Add option to opt-out of critical provisioning to /etc/hosts

+## END TODO

 This is the monorepo to control the FoxDen homelab pretty much in its entirety.

 A from-zero setup of `router`, `router-backup` or `redfox` is currently impossible.
 Hence we keep regular backups of those devices around.